 History is essential—many have been taught that everybody was happy for 1,950 years till US feminism came along and wrecked everything.
 This version of history is downright laughable and ignores the long history in the church of women in public ministry.
 (And its so-called feminism is distinctly white.
 I have yet to meet anyone in the developing world who thinks the Bible teaches women can’t earn an income to help their families.)
 This article for many is full of historical surprises.

 A book I recommend that looks at a lot of the more recent textual work is Paul and Gender.
 I adamantly disagree with what the author thinks is happening with headcoverings.
-But there's a lot of other stuff she presents that's quite good—especially her look at women and the kingdom.
+But there’s a lot of other stuff she presents that’s quite good—especially her look at women and the kingdom.

 Meanwhile, for the past ten years, I’ve been writing on these issues right here.
 So I’m including below an index with links to all the relevant blog posts I could find.